Deploy Java App With MySQL on Kubernetes

 Deploying Java app on Kubernetes

-In this blog, we will see the steps to deploy the Java application with the MySQL database on the Kubernetes cluster.
+In this blog, we will look at the steps to build and deploy a Java application with the MySQL database on the Kubernetes cluster.

 Prerequisites